Project-Sloth/ps-housing/README.md

 end)
 ```

-2. Find the following event and change in server/main.lua event to:
+2. Find the following events in `qb-multicharacter` and change in server/main.lua event to:

 `qb-multicharacter > server > main.lua > line 90`
 ```lua